 Potty training problems could actually have nothing to do with your ability to potty train your puppy.
-Unfortunately some puppies are born with medical problems or acquire them at an early age, and these issues can undermine even the most seasoned trainer’s potty-training techniques!
+Unfortunately, some puppies are born with medical problems or acquire them at an early age, and these issues can undermine even the most seasoned trainer’s potty-training techniques!
 Watch Dr. J explain what possible medical issues can contribute to potty accidents in this video:

 Here are a few of the medical problems that could complicate a pup’s potty training progress:

-If they’re peeing in the house:
+If your puppy is peeing in the house: